 The set of skills acquired and deployed in connecting design professionals to this ‘field of play” require many specialized abilities and a wide range of teams.
 Surely, something more than laying out the dimensions of the field of play is needed.

 To begin a brief exploration of these two questions, an idea expressed by William Wordsworth (1770–1850) in “The Prelude — Book Seventh” is useful.
-In this long poem, he reflects on the experience of his residence in London and about midway comes to the following extraordinary observation of life in the big city.
+In this long poem, he reflects on his residence in London and midway comes to the following extraordinary observation of urban life.

 How often in the overflowing streets, Have I gone forward with the crowd, and said Unto myself, ‘The face of every one That passes by me is a mystery!
 Thus have I looked, nor ceased to look, oppressed By thoughts of what and whither, when and how, Until the shapes before my eyes became A second-sight procession, such as glides Over still mountains, or appears in dreams;